MikeWorldYt/ANT-system/README.md

 <img src="https://github.com/MikeWorldYt/ANT-on-the-system/assets/118069844/9db77e92-f03c-4392-b315-05739024d9e8" alt="ILL_pictures_01" width="350"></div>

-Is the highest hierarchy, inside from your Root Storage Folder, content the main categegories;
+Is the highest hierarchy, inside from your Root Storage Folder, content the main categories;

-> [!TIP]
+> [!IMPORTANT]
-> Use an incremental enumeration with three digits (100, 200, 300, ...), followed by a dot, followed by the Main Category name in Capitals
+> Use an Incremental enumeration with three digits (100, 200, 300, ...), followed by a dot, followed by the Main Category name in Capitals

 **Usage Suggestions:**